Exercise a high degree of caution in Papua New Guinea (PNG) because of high levels of serious crime.

 - Avoid driving at night.
 If you need to travel at night, consider using a security escort or travelling in a convoy.
 See

 - Consider using a security escort if driving along the Highlands Highway (including between Lae and Nadzab Airport).

 - Make sure your licence, vehicle registration and safety stickers are up-to-date to minimise difficulties at roadblocks.

 You need a valid International Driving Permit (IDP) along with your current Australian driver's licence to drive a vehicle.
 Driving without an IDP could void your travel and vehicle insurance.
-After one month, you will need to obtain a local licence.
+After one month, you will need to get a local licence.

 Avoid travel by motorcycle.
 Riding a motorcycle exposes you to significantly higher risks than in Australia due to the poor state of local roads and high risk of crime.
 Travel in a locked vehicle is a safer option.
 Check with your travel insurer whether your policy covers you when riding a motorcycle.
 Wear, and ensure your passenger wears, a correctly fastened and approved helmet.

 Avoid taxis, especially if you're female.
 Taxis are poorly maintained and often targeted by criminals.
 Vehicles hired from a reputable security company or hotel transport are safer alternatives.

 Avoid public transport.
 Public Motor Vehicles (PMVs) provide public transport in major urban centres.
 Generally, PMVs are poorly maintained.
 Criminals sometimes target PMVs.
 Vehicles hired from a reputable security company or hotel transport are safer alternatives.

 Passenger ferry services are subject to disruption at short notice.
 Overcrowding of passenger ferries is common.
 Consider flying to your destination, rather than taking a passenger ferry.

 There are limited marine search and rescue services in PNG.
 Take additional precautions when travelling on the water.
 Precautions could include:

 - carrying your own life jackets, an Emergency Position Indicating Radio Beacon (EPIRB) and satellite telephone

 - travelling in convoy with all boats at half capacity or less, and

 - registering your departures and arrivals with a trusted friend.